-- Rates will be determined from one-third of the average of the 10 and 30 year Municipal Bond rates, rounded down to the nearest even ten basis point level, at the start of each quarter, beginning in January 2023.
-There will be a split between both rate and fee, with a minimum combined range of no less than 1% and no more than 2%.
-At the start of the fiscal year the combined rate of interest and fee will be set at 1%. - For Planning Loan, the market rate will be set at 0%.
+- Rates will be determined from one-third of the average of the 10 and 30 year Municipal Bond rates, rounded down to the nearest even ten basis point level, at the start of each quarter.
+There will be a split between both rate and fee, with a minimum combined range of no less than 1% and no more than 2% - For planning, emergency and LSL Replacement projects, the market rate will be set at 0%.